 RADIO FREQUENCY ASSISTED LIPOSCULPTURE (RFAL): BODYTITE

-Radio Frequency Assisted Liposculpture (RFAL), or BodyTite, is the latest advanced technique of surgical body contouring that uses RF energy to liquefy unwanted fat before it is removed by vacuum suction.
+Radio Frequency Assisted Liposculpture (RFAL), or BodyTite, is a recent and sophisticated technique of surgical body contouring that uses RF energy to liquefy unwanted fat before it is removed by vacuum suction.
 The unique feature of this technology is that the RF energy also produces a powerful skin tightening effect.
 When used to treat the entire trunk (abdomen, waist, lower back and hips), a significant “shrink wrapping” effect results, thus producing dramatic slimming and contouring effects.
 Its skin tightening effect is so powerful that patients who are borderline candidates for a tummy tuck due to post pregnancy loose abdominal skin can avoid undergoing a tummy tuck (and hence the long scar associated with this procedure) and instead achieve equally good results with the RFAL/BodyTite procedure, without the long scar of a tummy tuck.

 In addition, high definition contouring is possible with BodyTite, so that tube packs can be created in females and six packs in males.